 1/2 cup. cocoa powder (the original called for 4 oz. melted dark chocolate)

 Bake at 350F for 25 to 30 min.
-When removed from the oven, mixture will appear soft and under-cooked.
-You want to cook it until only about 10 – 20% in the centre is under-cooked and the rest seems firm.
-Remove from oven and put on cooling
+When removed from the oven, the mixture will appear soft and under-cooked.
+You want to cook it until only about 10 – 20% in the centre is undercooked and the rest seems firm.
+Remove from oven and put on a cooling rack.

 Sprinkle top with 1 cup of semi-sweet chocolate chips, while still hot.
 Allow chocolate chips to melt completely.
 Spread to an even layer over top with a knife.